May 29, 2007

 Even a local dog took interest.
 No barking, just watching.

+A couple miles from Bramwell, is Pinnacle Rock State Park.
 While taking photos of the Rock, I noticed a problem with a saddle bag.

 I rolled Fleeter back into a shady corner of the parking lot, took my helmet and jacket off, then went go to work.
 After emptying the saddle bag and removing it, I saw just what the problem was -- one of the bolts had sheered off, leaving only one bolt holding the saddle bag stay to the fender.